Alainel27/react-assignment-one/README.md

 I didnt know how to add routing.

 ## Independent learning (If relevant).

-I mainly used the lab work to write the code for the assignment.
+I mainly used the lab notes to write the code for the assignment.
 I used Chatgpt to trouble shoot and help explain the function of some of the code.
 I used Chatgpt to help create the dropbox menu which it only stated to remove code.
 For the appbar I used this website to help understand it.

  https://mui.com/material-ui/react-app-bar/